2026 LOL SEASON STARTED

 image2.png

-In 2024, Faker’s approximate net worth sits between 30 - 50 million USD, which makes Faker one of the best-paid athletes in the world.
+In 2025, Faker's approximate net worth sits between 10 - 50 million USD, with most conservative estimates placing it around 10-25 million, making Faker one of the best-paid athletes in esports.

 Apart from consistently dominating professional play and cashing on salary checks and tournament prize pools, Faker has built a substantial personal brand that attracts significant sponsorships and endorsements.